gyroflow/gyroflow/README.md

 Optionally `CodeLLDB` extension for debugging

 For working with QML I recommend to use Qt Creator and load all QML files there, as it has auto-complete and syntax highlighting.
 The project also supports UI live reload, it's a super quick way of working with the UI.
 Just change `live_reload = true` in `main.rs` and it should work right away.
-Now every tim you change any QML file, the app should reload it immediately.
+Now every time you change any QML file, the app should reload it immediately.

 # Building on Windows
 1. Get latest stable Rust language from: https://rustup.rs/